gregerolsson/booster/README.md

 Require Booster in your application asset manifest which, in turn, will include Underscore.js, Backbone.js, and Handlebars.js (only the runtime part), on which Booster depends.
-You also need to require jQuery (supplied by Rails) before requiring Booster.
+You also need to require jQuery (supplied by Rails) before requiring Booster (or have it included on page from CDN before including Booster).

 **app/assets/javascript/application.js:**

     //= require jquery
     //= require booster

-This includes everything in Booster, including additional functionality for Backbone and Handlebars which you may not need.
-If you only need the core Booster functionality which includes module support and the Backbone and Handlebars dependencies, require the core asset:
+The `booster` asset is the full package, including additional functionality for Backbone and Handlebars which you may not need.
+If you only need the core Booster functionality which includes module support and the Backbone and Handlebars dependencies, require the core asset instead:

 **app/assets/javascript/application.js:**